locallyoptimistic/LocallyOptimistic/content/post/proficiency_v_creativity.md

 ## Creativity
 The creativity of analytics is why I show up to work each morning, and I think that’s true for many of us.
 We want to turn data into new knowledge and products - to learn from the past in order to shape the future.
 We want to explore and uncover new insights that suggest a path forward for the business.
 We want to predict who is going to churn instead of reporting on who churned last week.
 We want to create beautiful and signal-rich visualizations that allow our colleagues to immediately grasp relevant trends and patterns.
 And though I argued that the *outputs* of analytics engineering encourage proficiency just a few paragraphs ago, I think the *emergence* of analytics engineering as a discipline is also an act of creativity.
 Very smart folks are thinking outside the box to create tools and processes that apply engineering best practices and solutions to the problems analysts face.

 Leading for creativity means fostering systems that consistently churn out fresh ideas, even if many of those ideas don’t turn out to be successful.
 Your team has to understand that failure is not just a possibility, it's a necessary output of both research and creative processes.
-Every failure is an opportunity to change your perspective, reframe either the problem or the solution, and over time hone in on a more refined idea of what approaches are likely to be fruitful.
+Every failure is an opportunity to change your perspective, reframe either the problem or the solution, and over time home in on a more refined idea of what approaches are likely to be fruitful.

 To generate creativity, empowerment is critical - providing support and tools to enable the team and letting them loose.
 Creativity also requires a real focus on the team’s dynamic and sense of psychological safety.
 Teams should celebrate individuals who take initiative and generate new ideas, but not all those ideas will ultimately be good ones.
 Folks need to feel safe suggesting something they aren’t quite sure is fully baked, as well as giving authentic feedback on someone else’s idea in an honest but respectful way.